Our Areas of Expertise

 We Help Organizations to Build Cultures of Sponsorship

-Sponsorship is critical for creating an organizational culture that supports the advancement of diverse professionals and that is rooted in principles of equity, allyship, anti-oppression and anti-racism.
+Sponsorship is critical for creating an organizational culture that supports the advancement of professionals from underrepresented communities and that is rooted in principles of leadership, inclusion, equity, belonging, and anti-oppression.

-At bci, we offer advisory services to organizations on how to embed sponsorship behaviors across key talent management areas, including work allocation, performance management, leadership opportunities, talent calibration discussions, succession planning and promotions.
+At bci, we offer consulting services to organizations on how to embed sponsorship behaviors across key talent management areas, including: work allocation, performance management, leadership opportunities, talent calibration discussions, succession planning, and promotions.

 Did You Know?